aischlena/mlinvitrotox-tutorial/README.md

 ### Load the SIRIUS data

-Then, the SIRIUS data needs to be loaded, i.e., the predicted fingerprints and other information are collected and stored in the `sirius-pred-fps.csv` file in the specified output folder.
+Then, the SIRIUS data needs to be loaded, i.e., the predicted fingerprints and other information are collected and stored in the `sirius-pred-fps.csv` file in the specified results folder.

 ```
 itox load -i data/sampledata -o results/sampledata/sirius-pred-fps.csv